mia-platform/custom-plugin-lib/README.md

 Please see also a more [advanced example](examples/advanced/index.js) to see how to require more environment variables, and to specify schema definitions for validation and swagger documentation.

-To run directly the [examples](examples) you can move to specific example folder and run:
+To run the [examples] directly you can move to specific example folder and run:

 ```sh
 npm run start:local